Scopas of Aetolia: Service in the Social War

-At the period of the outbreak of the Social War (220–217 BC), he held a leading position among his countrymen.
+At the period of the outbreak of the Social War (220–217 BC), Scopas held a leading position among his countrymen.
 He was a kinsman of Ariston, who at this time held the office of strategos in the Aetolian League, and the latter confided to him the chief conduct of affairs.
-On this account it was to Scopas that Dorimachus applied for assistance after the ill success of his predatory expedition against Messenia, and although no pretext had been given for involving the Aetolians in war, these two generals were bold enough to undertake the enterprise on their own account.
+On this account it was to Scopas that Dorimachus applied for assistance after the ill success of his expedition against Messenia, and although no pretext had been given for involving the Aetolians in war, these two generals (Scopas and Dorimachus) were bold enough to undertake the enterprise on their own account.

-Accordingly, in the spring of 220 BC they led an expedition against the Messenians, and not only ravaged the territories of the latter, but when Aratus himself at the head of the Achaean army had come to their support, totally defeated him at Caphyae and effected their retreat unmolested (Polybius IV.
-5, 6, 9, 10–13.)
-This daring outrage having naturally led to a public declaration of war by the Achaean League and their ally Philip V of Macedon against the Aetolians, the latter chose Scopas for their strategos during the ensuing year, and entrusted to him the conduct of the war which he had himself brought upon them.
-In the spring of 219 he invaded Macedonia with a large force, laid waste the open country of Pieria without opposition, and having made himself master of Dion, not only destroyed the town, but even plundered and burnt the celebrated temple which gave name to the city.
-Meanwhile, however, he neglected the defence of Aetolia itself, leaving it open to Philip to obtain important advantages on the side of Acarnanians (Polybius IV.
-27, 62; V.11).
-The next year (218 BC) he was sent by Dorimachus (who had succeeded him in the supreme command) with a mercenary force to the assistance of the Eleans (Polybius, IV.3), but we have no farther account of his operations in that year, or for the remainder of the Social War.
-His name does not again occur until the year 211 BC, when we find him again holding the office of general, and in that capacity presiding in the assembly of the Aetolians, which concluded the alliance with the Roman praetor, Marcus Valerius Laevinus.
+In the spring of 220 BC Scopas and Dorimachus formed an expedition against the Messenians, and not only ravaged the territories of the latter, but when Aratus at the head of the Achaean army came to the Messenians support, the forces of Scopas and Dorimachus defeated Aratus and his forces at Caphyae.
+The forces of Scopas and Dormimachus then returned home.
+This action led to a public declaration of war by the Achaean League and their ally Philip V of Macedon against the Aetolians.
+The Aetolians chose Scopas for their strategos during the ensuing year, and entrusted to Scopas the conduct of the war which he had himself brought upon them.
+In the spring of 219 Scopas invaded Macedonia with a large force, laid waste the open country of Pieria without opposition, and having made himself master of Dion, not only destroyed the town, but plundered and burnt the celebrated temple which gave its name to the city.
+Meanwhile, however, Scopas neglected the defense of Aetolia itself, leaving it open to Philip to obtain important advantages on the side of the Acarnanians.
+The next year (218 BC) Scopas was sent by Dorimachus (who had succeeded Scopas as strategos) with a mercenary force to the assistance of the Eleans, but we have no further account of his operations in that year, or for the remainder of the Social War.
+Scopas name does not again occur in records until the year 211 BC, when Scopas again held the office of general, and in that capacity presiding in the assembly of the Aetolians, which concluded the alliance with the Roman praetor, Marcus Valerius Laevinus.
 The conquest of Acarnania was the bait held out to allure the Aetolians into this league, and Scopas immediately assembled his forces for the invasion of that country.
-But the determined resistance of the Acarnanians themselves, and the advance of Philip to their relief, rendered his efforts null.
-The next year (210 BC) we find him co-operating with Laevinus in the siege of Anticyra in Phocis.
-After its capture, the city was given up to the Aetolians (Livy, XXVI.24—26).
+But the determined resistance of the Acarnanians themselves, and the advance of Philip to their relief, rendered Scopas' efforts null.
+The next year (210 BC) Scopas was co-operating with Laevinus in the siege of Anticyra in Phocis.
+After its capture, the city was given up to the Aetolians.